 - Insure programs and providers have supports to continuously improve the quality of their early learning setting and meet their data informed progress goals.

+View the Great Start to Quality Advisory Committee Chart or Map for more information about stakeholders and the regions that are represented.
 For more information, contact Lisa Brewer Walraven by email or phone: 517-241-9492 with questions related to the Great Start to Quality Advisory Committee.

 OGS Community Learning Webinars